 The daily balance method is used to calculate interest.
 This method applies daily periodic rates to the collected balance in the account each day.
 Fractional interest rounds up for a half cent or more and rounds down (and does not accrue) if less than a half cent.

 Deposits and collections.
-Unless otherwise provided by the terms and conditions contained in your Rate Sheet, additional deposits may be made at any time by electronic funds transfer or mailed to our lock box.
+Unless otherwise provided by the terms and conditions contained in your Rate Sheet, additional deposits may be made at any time by electronic funds transfer, ATM deposit, or by mailing in the deposit.
 You may not make cash deposits.
 We reserve the right to return any deposit that causes your personal money market or savings account balance to exceed $1,000,000.00, or to exceed $1,000,000.00 in balances across your business accounts.
 There is no limit on the number of deposits that may be made to an account.

 When you deposit a check into your account, we will act as your agent in collecting payment for it.
 Since there is a time delay before the check funds are collected from another bank, a hold may be placed on these funds until they're collected.
 If the check funds cannot be collected (if the item is returned uncollected) and your account has already been credited with these funds, the amount of the check may be deducted from your account or the unpaid check amount will be collected from any other accounts at Capital One Bank (USA), N.A., and Capital One, N.A., for which you are named as owner or co-owner, even if it causes that account to be overdrawn.

 If this collection process does cause your account to be overdrawn, you agree to reimburse us promptly and upon demand for any shortfall.